-In this course, you will learn how to use Construct 2 through a hands-on program where we walk students through three unique video games.
-You will learn all about the Construct 2 platform, the basics of creating a video game, and a complete walk-through of many video games.
-(Over 8 games as of today)
+In this course, you will learn how to use Construct 2 through a hands-on program where we walk students through multiple real-world video games.
+You will learn all about the Construct 2 platform, the basics of creating a video game, and a complete walk-through.
+(Over 8 games as of today, more coming soon)

 Leveraging exclusively video, students can take this course at their own pace and follow along with the free version of Construct 2.
 With over 8 hours of course material, we cover every aspect of building video games.
 All game assets are also available to download.

 We developed this course specifically for elementary through high school students, with a focus on our in-person Gaming Bootcamp program that we run in Sioux Falls, SD.